pepelisto/owlish/README.md

 ## Get the app up and running

-Assuming you have python and pip already installed in your local machine we are going to create a virtual enviornment to run the project, so first open the Command Prompt.
+Assuming you have python and pip already installed in your local machine we are going to create a virtual environment to run the project, so first open the Command Prompt.

-If you don't have virtual enviorement already installed then run
+If you don't have virtual environment already installed then run

     $ C:\Users\MASTER>pip install virtualenv

-If you don't have Git installed go to https://git-scm.com/downloads it's very easy intallation
+If you don't have Git installed go to https://git-scm.com/downloads it's very easy installation

-Now you need to clone the git repository to your local machine with the following command and git repository link
+Now you need to clone the git repository to your local machine with the following command and git repository link (If you don't have Git installed go to https://git-scm.com/downloads it's very easy installation)

     $C:\Users\MASTER>git clone https://github.com/pepelisto/owlish.git